-Vertebrate Animals and/or Human Subjects: If vertebrate animals and/or human subjects are included in the proposed research, certification of approval by the institutional IACUC and/or
+Vertebrate Animals and/or Human Subjects: If vertebrate animals and/or human biological samples are included in the proposed research, is the vertebrate animals and/or human subjects plan adequate and sufficiently detailed?
+Note that certification of approval by the institutional

-IRB, as appropriate, will be required before funding can occur.
+IACUC and/or IRB, as appropriate, will be required before funding can occur.